splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 **Virtual machines in scale sets**

-For virtual machines in scale sets, Observability Cloud syncs the following properties:
+For virtual machines in scale sets, Splunk Observability Cloud syncs the following properties:

 .. list-table::
    :header-rows: 1